 And, if your promposal goes pear-shaped and you’re given the cold shoulder, fear not.
-Be gracious, take it like a man and go to the prom with your mates, or simply take your bestie.
+Be gracious, take it like a man and go to the prom with your mates.
 You’ll still have a great time and you never know who else will catch your eye.

 If there’s a night you don’t need to get a lift from your parents, it’s prom night.
 Whether you’re with your mates or a hot date, you need to arrive in style.

 Travelling in a large group?
 A decked-out ‘party bus’ or limo could be the answer.
-Enjoy music, laughs and some killer pics to send your mates as you head out to prom.
+Enjoy music, laughs and some great pics to post as you head out to prom.

 Impress your date by shunning the clichéd limousine and hire a horse and carriage.
 Some might say you’re a little old-fashioned, others will think you’re just a modern romantic.

 Make like a movie star and go for a massive Hummer.
 Everyone will notice when you arrive, and they’ll probably be taking so many shots of your ride it’ll feel like the red-carpet treatment.